kris-geyer/pegLog/README.md

 There are several reasons this could happen.

-(a) The GPS system may have attempted to report it’s current location and timed out.
+(a) The GPS system may have attempted to report the current location and timed out.
 This is likely to be the result of a poor or absent signal.
 As a result, the operating system will have been unable to provide data to PEG LOG.
 An error log will be generated in this instance.

 (b) On Android 6+ (Marshmallow), a new feature called ‘doze mode’ was introduced.
 This attempts to restrict activity on a device after certain periods of inactivity.
 Participants can choose to whitelist PEG LOG (see below), which can provide additional logging windows.

 # whitelisting
-To whitelist the appplication perform the following steps.
+To whitelist the application perform the following steps.
 This helps reduces the impact of battery optimisation techniques.

 1. Go to Settings → Battery